Last Updated on March 10, 2020

 The menu is the single most important piece of marketing collateral for any restaurant.
 A well-designed menu can consistently increase profits for any restaurant (whether an independent or national chain) by as much as $1,000 per month, per million dollars in annual revenue.

 Re-engineering and designing menus is vital to this process.
 Think of the menu as a piece of real estate with, and restaurateurs are the landlords.
 Are all of the renters (menu items) paying their fair share?
-Here are some of the most common menu design mistakes we see.
+Here are some of the most common restaurant menu design mistakes we see.

 Haphazard placement of profitable items decreases their value.
 Menu engineering is an important step in reaching profit potential, so consider each item from the perspective of its profit margin and popularity.
 The most popular and profitable items should rise to the top of a menu and should be obviously apparent to guests.